mbilotta/julia/README.md

 ## Running Julia

+You need JRE/JDK 1.8+ installed in your system.
+After installing Java, you should be able to run Julia simply double clicking on `julia.jar`.
+Alternatively, you can run Julia from the command line by typing:

+* `javaw -jar julia.jar` on Windows
+* `java -jar julia.jar` on Linux, MacOS X

+provided you have placed `julia.jar` in your home directory.
+Windows users may need to add the `bin/` subdirectory of their Java installation to the `PATH` environment variable.
+Also note that the command line is not only accessible through graphical consoles.
+Most OSes/desktops provide [Run dialogs](https://en.wikipedia.org/wiki/Run_command).

+### Missing plugins error

-You need JRE 1.8+ installed in your system.
-First time it runs you will get an error about missing plugins.
+First time Julia is started you will get an error about missing plugins.
 That's because Julia doesn't come equipped with any of the pluggable elements discussed above.
 You can install [DPC4J](https://github.com/mbilotta/dpc4j) that provides a minimal set of plugins to start exploring fractals.

 ## Building Julia